-All around us, all above us, even down below us, nature has delightful surprises waiting for us to see.
+Around us, above us, even down below us, nature has delightful surprises waiting for us to see.
 Course, there is always that possibility we do not know what we are seeing, except we know we are seeing something.
-First though, we have to look.
-This bit of nature is pretty well evident.
+First though, we must look with open, sometimes soft eyes.

 What's up in the clouds?

-My friend, Julio, inspired this blog.
-He and I one day were talking about what happens when we look up into the sky.
-In fact, he told the story one day of driving along and with his family, when suddenly he pulled over the side of the road, which was a bit of a surprise for those in the car other than himself, of course.
-"What are you stopping for?"
+My friend, Julio Barrios, whose roots are deeply and firmly Guatemalian, inspired this blog.
+He and I one day were chinwagging about what happens when we look up into the sky.
+In fact, he told the story of one day driving along with his family, when suddenly he pulled over the side of the road, which was a bit of a surprise for them, "What are you stopping for?"
 "Look," he said, "look up.
-Look at all the things taking place over your head."
-Shortly after that I began looking up much more intently myself, and not only up did I look, but beside me, and yes, below me, and then began capturing what I was seeing.
+Look at all the things taking place in the sky."
+Shortly after his telling me that story, I began looking much more up into the sky myself, and not only up did I look, but beside me, and yes, below me.
+Then I got the fanciful idea of capturing what I was seeing.
 So, I compiled bits here and there of some of what I found.
+Hope you like them.

-And look at what is lying in the grass.
+And look to see what is lying in the grass.

 Strong eye, lower lip.

 Something with a long snout and a hard shell back.
-Ardvark?
-Ant eater?
+Aardvark?
+Anteater?